On Trains & Buses

 Diesel train operated by Transport for Wales

-Since its foundation, this has been a place for public transport information and musings with a British focus.
-That has been changing for a number of reasons.
-One is that I divide my time between England and Ireland.
-Another is that there have been other encounters with overseas public transport systems.
-The fact that there now appears to be more positive things to say about public transport elsewhere at the moment underlines the importance of sharing the latter.
-Good stories are badly needed to make for a positive view of public transport at this time.
+The fact that there now appears to be more positive things to say about public transport outside the U.K. underlines the importance of sharing the latter.
+Good stories are badly needed to make for more of a positive view of public transport at this time.

 A British Malaise